EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/index.md

 [[caution | Alpha version]]
 | `Key-Value Table` is designated as `alpha` and should not be used in production code.

-The `object definition` consists of a list of `properties` and each property is stored on the corresponding row in the table.
+The `object definition` consists of a list of `properties` and each data member is stored on the corresponding row in the table.
 The properties of the objects are also referred to as `fields`.

 A `KV Table` requires one unique index, of any type, that can be serialized to a binary representation.